will-s-205/cli-help/new-project.md

 npm install gh-pages --save-dev
 ```
 ### Push everything to the git:
-But right before that remove or update starting lines of code in new react project like: favicon icon, reportWebVitals(), project name in browser tab, etc
+But right before that remove or update starting lines of code in new react project like: `favicon icon`, `reportWebVitals()`, `project name in browser tab`, etc
 ```
 git commit -am "gh-pages support"
 ```